Alexei Popyrin: 2022: Second Challenger title, out of top 100

+2023: Cincinnati quarterfinals, top 10 win

 Popyrin started his season at the Adelaide International 1.
-After making it past qualifying, he upset second seed and world No. 6, Félix Auger-Aliassime, in the first round in straight sets.
-He went on to reach the quarterfinals, where he lost to Yoshihito Nishioka in a tight three-set match.
-At the Adelaide International 2, he lost in the first round to compatriot and defending champion, Thanasi Kokkinakis.
-Playing as a wildcard at his home slam, the Australian Open, he stunned eighth seed and world No. 9, Taylor Fritz, in the second round to advance to the third round for the third time at this event.
+After making it past qualifying, he upset second seed and world No. 6 Félix Auger-Aliassime, in the first round in straight sets.
+He went on to reach the quarterfinals where he lost to Yoshihito Nishioka in a tight three-set match.
+At the Adelaide International 2, he lost in the first round to compatriot and defending champion Thanasi Kokkinakis.
+Playing as a wildcard at his home slam, the Australian Open, he stunned eighth seed and world No. 9 Taylor Fritz, in the second round to advance to the third round for the third time at this event.
 He ended up losing in the third round to American rising star Ben Shelton.
 As a result, his ranking moved back into the top 100 from No. 113 to No. 90.

 In February, Popyrin competed at the Bahrain Ministry of Interior Challenger in Manama, Bahrain.
 Seeded second, he made it to the quarterfinals where he lost to eighth seed and eventual champion, Thanasi Kokkinakis.
 In Dubai, he was defeated in the first round by qualifier Pavel Kotov.

-In March at the 2023 BNP Paribas Open he lost in the second round to Hubert Hurkacz after he entered the tournament as lucky loser and won against another qualifier Zhizhen Zhang in the first round.
+In March, he competed at the BNP Paribas Open.
+He fell in the final round of qualifying to Taro Daniel.
+However, due to the withdrawal of Kwon Soon-woo, Popyrin entered the main draw as a lucky loser.
+He lost in the second round to ninth seed and world No. 11 Hubert Hurkacz.
+At the Arizona Classic, he reached the quarterfinals where he was defeated by eventual champion Nuno Borges.
+In Miami, he was eliminated from the tournament in the second round by 26th seed Botic van de Zandschulp.